RealDoigt/Dew-Programming-Language-Specification/spec.md

 * The program reaches the end of the callable's code block, in which case the behaviour is identical to using an `><`.
 Only `><` can be used to exit a void callable without reaching the end of the callable's code block.

-The return `<-` statement sets the return value without exiting the callable.
+The return set `<-` statement sets the return value without exiting the callable.
 The proper syntax is `<- value` The value in the return value can be accessed with the dollar sign `$`. `$` only returns the value, it cannot be used as a variable to modify the state of the return value.

 ### Callable Examples